shashisadasivan/SSD365VSAddIn/README.md

 Converts a existing class which implements a RunBaseBatch to SysOperation.
 Currently creates a contract class for the given RunBaseBatch class based on the dialog method

+# Experimental features

+## Add missing references
+When you get an error in your project similar to: *The name 'ABCPercentA' does not denote a class, a table, or an extended data type*, then you can add the missing references with this addin.
+*Dynamics D365 > Add Ins > Add missing references - experimental (SS D365)*
+See Issue #24 on this progress